 …

-IDFT: Compute the inverse discrete Fourier transform.
+IDFT: For a non-contiguous 80+80 MHz transmission, map each frequency subblocks to the separate IDFT.
+Compute the inverse discrete Fourier transform.

 At 233.62-234.43: For a non-contiguous 80+80 MHz transmission, map each frequency subblocks to the separate IDFT.